telerik/document-processing-docs/libraries/radspreadprocessing/cross-platform.md

 #### SpreadExtensibilityManager class

-The new **SpreadExtensibilityManager** class is exposing two properties:
+The new **SpreadExtensibilityManager** class is exposing the following properties:

 * **ImagePropertiesResolver**: Gets or sets an *ImagePropertiesResolverBase* instance used to resolve image properties.

     > .NET Standard specification does not define APIs for getting the image properties.
 SpreadProcessing needs to have access to GDI+ basic graphics functionality.
-    Thats why, to allow the library to get the image properties in order to export them a custom implementation inheriting the ImagePropertiesResolverBase abstract class have to be set to the ImagePropertiesResolver property inside the SpreadExtensibilityManager.
+Thats why, to allow the library to get the image properties in order to export them an implementation inheriting the ImagePropertiesResolverBase abstract class have to be set to the ImagePropertiesResolver property inside the SpreadExtensibilityManager.

     >important If the ImagePropertiesResolver property is not set, an exception is thrown.

+    The **Telerik.Documents.ImageUtils** assembly provides a default implementation of the ImagePropertiesResolver class that could be used when exporting the document.

+    #### **[C#] Example 1: Set the default implementation of the ImagePropertiesResolver class**
+    {{region cs-radspreadprocessing-cross-platform_0}}

+        ImagePropertiesResolverBase imagePropertiesResolver = new ImagePropertiesResolver();
+        SpreadExtensibilityManager.ImagePropertiesResolver = imagePropertiesResolver;
+    {{endregion}}

-    #### **[C#] Example 1: Windows Example: Creating custom implementation inheriting the ImagePropertiesResolverBase abstract class**
+    #### **[C#] Example 2: Windows Example: Create a custom implementation inheriting the ImagePropertiesResolverBase abstract class**
     {{region cs-radspreadprocessing-cross-platform_0}}

         public class ImageInfo : ImagePropertiesResolverBase